jfajardo5/dolorem/README.md

 ~~~

-By default, the very first Paragraph will always start with "dolorem ipsum dolor sit amet, "
+By default, the very first Paragraph will always start with "Dolorem ipsum dolor sit amet,"
 This default can be overridden to your liking:

 ~~~